AthuraThava/Algorithmic-Trading-Strategy-Optimization-for-FAANG-Stocks/README.md

 from sklearn.metrics import classification_report
 from sklearn import svm
 from sklearn.svm import SVC

+## Models
+Support Vector Machine (SVM):  It is a robust model that is used to predict whether the share’s close price will be higher or lower than the day before.
+We used SVM because it allows us to compare with multiple indicators because it can handle more complex data.

+Logistic Regression:  Logistic regression will allow us to hone in specifically on the direction of share price and by leaving other factors like momentum or strength of movement out, therefore the accuracy of direction will increase.

 ## Data Analysis
 Retrieved historical data for FAANG stocks using the `yf.download` function from the `yfinance` library.
 The data is retrieved for the time period from `start_date` July 1, 2021, to `end_date` June 1, 2023, at an hourly interval.